-We recommend that students participate in one of the programs offered by the Advanced Russian Language & Area Studies Program (RLASP), because they meet all of the above criteria and they are administered by our partners at American Councils for International Education.
+We recommend that students participate in eitther one of the programs offered by the Advanced Russian Language & Area Studies Program (RLASP), or the University of Georgia's program in Riga, Latvia, because they meet all of the above criteria and they are administered by our partners at American Councils for International Education.

-RLASP has Russian language program locations in: Moscow, Russia; St. Petersburg, Russia; Vladimir, Russia; and Almaty, Kazakhstan.
+RLASP has Russian language program locations in: Almaty, Kazakhstan and Yerevan, Armenia.

 All of these programs are official IU co-sponsored summer study abroad programs, and Flagship students are eligible for Flagship funding to attend them.